danwfreeman/danwfreeman/README.md

 - Open source tools for collecting Real User Performance Metrics for your web based application
 - Custom graphs available to see your trending stats and daily aggregates
 - Implementation of_Google Chrome Lighthouse_ in the cloud - synthetically measure your website's performance and performance regression testing
-- _Flap_ offers a cloud based platform for you, for **free** - a customized and integrated system of performance measurement tools, for your web based application needs
+- _Flap_ offers a cloud based platform for you, for **free**.
+Flap is a customized and integrated system of performance measurement tools, for your web based application performance measuring needs
   - measure your application's performance before you release code to production
   - measure what users experience from around the region and globe
   - see your trending metrics broken down the way you want them